edipin21/ScoreInsight-API/README.md

 * **Testing Rigor:** JUnit testing is rigorously implemented to validate the reliability and accuracy of the system.

+* **Logging:** The project utilizes a logging system to provide detailed information and monitoring of various operations.

 ### Key Technologies